 There are also many other reasons to classify Aspartame, Splenda, and any other artificial sweeteners as unhealthy.
 For example, the researchers from Purdue University surprisingly demonstrated that animals fed with foods sweetened with non-caloric artificial sweetener gained more weight than animals that were given foods with white sugar!
 It is believed that this shocking effect was caused by the fact that after consuming a food which is sweet the organism still expects a high sugar and calorie intake.
 As a result brain still stimulates pancreas to release insulin but as soon as it receives signals that no sugar was actually consumed it boosts appetite even more thus increasing food and calorie intake.
 It also means that because all artificial sweeteners have no calories they tend to deceive and confuse our body.
 Besides, it has been already proven that artificial sweeteners have many adverse health effects and may lead to migraine headaches, decreased red blood cell count, DNA damage, cancer, bowel inflammation, and many other health-related problems.
 Now, if you decide to not consume aspartame nor sucralose you must be very careful to read ingredients as three are thousands of products containing these sweeteners.

-The glycemic index indicates the amount of glucose released in human organism by a particular food over a period of two to three hours.
-In order to cope with obesity or overweight you need to choose foods and sweeteners which slowly release glucose into the blood and therefore are regarded as low on the glycemic index.
+The glycaemic index indicates the amount of glucose released in human organism by a particular food over a period of two to three hours.
+In order to cope with obesity or overweight you need to choose foods and sweeteners which slowly release glucose into the blood and therefore are regarded as low on the glycaemic index.

-Here you will find some examples of popular sweeteners and sweet foods with their glycemic index:
+Here you will find some examples of popular sweeteners and sweet foods with their glycaemic index: